-Sec.
+SEC.
 5.01 UNDERSTANDING OF THE PROJECT (15%)

-- 1) How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project? - 2) To what degree has the offeror demonstrated an understanding of the deliverables the state expects it to provide?
+- 1) How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project? - 2) How well has the offeror identified pertinent issues and potential problems related to the project? - 3) To what degree has the offeror demonstrated an understanding of the deliverables the state expects it to provide? - 4) Has the offeror demonstrated an understanding of the state's time schedule and can meet it?

-Sec.
-5.02 METHODOLOGY USED FOR THE PROJECT (10%)
+SEC.
+5.02 METHODOLOGY USED FOR THE PROJECT (20%)

-- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP?
+- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule in the RFP?

-Sec.
+SEC.
 5.03 MANAGEMENT PLAN FOR THE PROJECT (5%)